sblasa/aws-bootcamp-cruddur-2023/journal/week6.md

 I was able to updated my nameservers within my domain registration at Porkbun.
 I watched Andrew's video, and another video someone had posted on how to update nameservers for domain registration.

+Adding the new reference to access token had some issues because I missed some react compoents and I hadn't specified the method in MessageForm.js